YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Specifies which information for the JOURNAL command to display about a journal file.

-Use -FORWARD with -SHOW together (but without -RECOVER ) to process the entire journal file.
-Specify -SHOW with -RECOVER (or -ROLLBACK) to consider all the journal files/records processed during a -RECOVER -FORWARD command or forward phase of a -RECOVER (or -ROLLBACK) -BACKWARD command.
-Without -RECOVER (or -ROLLBACK), -SHOW does not require database access.
+Use FORWARD with SHOW together (but without RECOVER ) to process the entire journal file.
+Specify SHOW with RECOVER (or ROLLBACK) to consider all the journal files/records processed during a RECOVER FORWARD command or forward phase of a RECOVER (or ROLLBACK) BACKWARD command.
+Without RECOVER (or ROLLBACK), SHOW does not require database access.

 The show-option-list includes (these are not case-sensitive):